georgetao/Binary-Text-Classification-using-LSTMs-and-RoBERTa/README.md

 This project features binary text classification used to differentiate between Twitter and Facebook data.
 The purpose of this project was to showcase a trivial use of RoBERTa and comparing it to LSTMs and a naive baseline model to fully understand the improvements of state-of-the-art natural language processing models.
 We fine-tuned multiple models using preprocessed social media text data for the purpose of binary text classification.

-# The sections bellow were written by ThilinaRajapakse
+# The sections below were written by ThilinaRajapakse

 # Pytorch-Transformers-Classification